 However, the plug-ins selected from the local disk are installed even though they are not listed in the Installation Summary page.

-IDM plug-in does not work in iManager 2.7.7, if you have selected both IDM plug-in and SecretStore plug-in while installing iManager.
+The Identity Manager plug-in does not work in iManager 2.7.7 if you have selected both Identity Manager plug-in and SecretStore plug-in options during iManager installation.

-To workaround this issue, select only IDM plug-in while installing iManager.
-Alternatively, install IDM plug-in by using the iManager UI, and then install SecretStore plug-in separately.
+To workaround this issue, select only Identity Manager plug-in during iManager installation.
+Alternatively, use the iManager UI to install the Identity Manager plug-in and then separately install the SecretStore plug-in.

 In the standalone iManager 2.7.7 Patch 1 release, the following plug-ins are not listed in thepage: